holiber/qstore/README.md

 <a name="aliases"></a>
 #####Aliases:

-You can use aliases fields using the syntax *"fieldName:aliasName"*
+You can create aliases for fields by using the syntax *"fieldName:aliasName"* or by alias map

 ```js
 	// create collection of messages